-Net cash used in operating activities was \$7.5 million for the year ended December 31, 2014, and consisted primarily of a net loss of \$6.5 million adjusted for non-cash items, which consisted of stock-based compensation.
-The significant items in the change in operating assets and liabilities include a decrease in accounts payable, accrued expenses and other current liabilities of \$1.3 million offset by a decrease of approximately \$222,000 in prepaid expenses and other current assets.
+Net cash used in operating activities was \$7.5 million for the year ended December 31, 2014, and consisted primarily of a net loss of \$6.5 million adjusted for non-cash items, which was comprised of stock-based compensation.
+The significant items in the change in operating assets and liabilities include a decrease in accounts payable, accrued expenses and other current liabilities of \$1.3 million offset by a decrease of approximately \$0.2 million in prepaid expenses and other current assets.